About Ron Keas:

 The Internet has been a great launch pad for Ron's ideas and creations ever since.
 In the year 2000, the Mars Rovers sent back images from the surface of Mars, and they were posted on the NASA website.
 Ron took those images and combined certain views to make the first 3-D stereo images of Mars to be published to the internet.
 This made the front page of the Santa Cruz Sentinel.

 Ron lives with his wife in Lake County California, dividing his time between photographing nature around Clear Lake, and doing oil paintings.
 He has produced 3 nature DVDs.
 One is of the Redwoods, and two cover the four seasons of Lake County California.
-Ron's photography is featured on the covers and inside many or the finest Lake County Magazines, and is displayed on the new Lake County billboard on highway 101 in Ukiah.
+Ron's photography is featured on the covers and inside many or the finest Lake County Magazines, and was displayed on the Lake County billboard on highway 101 in Ukiah.
 You can see a beautiful slideshow of his Lake County Photography on his website.
+Prints of his photographs are available on the website.

 For the past 20 years Ron's favorite art subject has been Marilyn Monroe.
 His paintings of Marilyn can be viewed on his website.
 One of them is featured in the new "Marilyn in Art" coffee table book by Roger Taylor, and also appears on the back cover.
 Ron’s paintings of Princess Diana are featured in a similar book titled “Diana in Art” Both books are available from Amazon.com